 Our grades and our GPAs do not define who we are.
 They are constructs; they categorize you based on someone else’s parochial understanding of excellence.
 In reality, of course, only you can define who you are.
 We all came to Harvard because we could think out of the box, not because we could fit into it.
 So why should we fit into a box that someone else creates for us?

 I have realized that the difficulty with using GPA in academics is that it is not as nuanced as the grade system.
 Whereas grades are meant to track your progress throughout a course, the GPA system only provides a picture on where you stand at the course’s conclusion.
 Unfortunately, we tend to use this holistic system in unhelpful ways—ways that tend to equate a number on a transcript with our own self-worth.

 Students here contend with serious mental illnesses each and every day.
 It is important to consider these issues, and assure these students that they are not alone.
 But it is just as important to reconsider the kind of academic culture we promote.
 To promote good academic culture, we must believe in Harvard and we must believe in each other.
 It is our interpersonal experiences that help shape us, not our GPAs.
 The good moments will make us happy, and those dark spots that we are in at times will make us find the courage and the desire to move to higher ground.
 And when we get there, we realize that if it was not for that experience, we would not be on that higher ground.
 Every bad experience, at the end of the day, is just an opportunity in disguise.

-Angela Lee ‘14 is an anthropology concentrator in Dunster House.
-This is part of a semester-long series organized by SMHL (Student Mental Health Liaisons) to encourage conversation around mental health.
-You can find previous columns here and here
+Avinaash Subramaniam ’14 is an organismic and evolutionary biology concentrator in Lowell House.
+This piece is part of a semester-long series organized by Student Mental Health Liaisons to encourage conversation around mental health; previous pieces may be found here and here.